No contract broadband

 ‘No contract broadband' can also be referred to as a 'rolling monthly contract'.

-One-month broadband deals are very flexible.
-They can be cancelled at any time, and you'll never need to pay for more than the remaining month.
+These broadband services can be cancelled at any time, and can be thought of as ‘month-to-month broadband’.
 If you don’t go out of your way to cancel, these contracts will keep renewing.

 When you do cancel a no contract broadband deal, you won’t have any early termination fees to pay.
-You might have to pay more upfront or per month however.
+But for this flexibility, you’ll normally have to pay a higher set-up fee.
+You’ll also find that the monthly price or pay as you go internet is a little higher than it would be for a longer contract.

 What other short-term broadband deals are available?